Preparing to submit your application

 We’re also going to ask you about your previous working experience, whether that be an employed position or even volunteer work.
 If you have any proof of work experience or employment, make sure you have a digital copy on hand to upload, particularly if it is related to working with animals or is able to demonstrate that you have customer service/communication skills.

-Here are just some of the documents that are of interest:-
+Here are just some of the documents that would be beneficial to include in your application:

 • Resume

-• References (personal, work or education related references on business letterhead)
+• References (personal, work, experience or education related references on business letterhead)

 • Offers of employment or work experience